JarandJR/MOL3022-project/README.md

 This will show the help information, including all options and their descriptions.

 ### 5. Run program using pyhton enviroment to generate logo
 Some python dependecies are needed to generate the logo.
 You can opt for a virtual environment if you don't want theses dependecies globally on your system.
-To do that checkout the branch `python-env` and make the python environment inside `de_novo_motif_discover` folder.
-Then activate the environment and install the dependecies using the following commands:
+To do that checkout the branch `python-env` and make the python environment inside `de_novo_motif_discover` folder called `.env`.
+Then activate the environment to install the dependecies using the following command:

 ```bash
 pip install -r requirements.txt